sumeetshirgure/sumeetshirgure.github.io/docs/9_about.markdown

 I also interned once at Adobe, Noida as a deep learning researcher in NLP, and once at D.E.
 Shaw, Hyderabad as a software engineer.

-I'm interested in all sorts of topics ranging from theoretical computer science, artificial intelligence, natural language processing, to quantum computing, physics, and even pure and applied math.

 Linked are my [LinkedIn](https://linkedin.com/in/sumeetshirgure) and [Github](https://github.com/sumeetshirgure) pages you can follow me on.

 Here's my [CV](/assets/pdfs/cv/Sumeet_Shirgure_CV.pdf).